 Akiyasu was adopted by Narita Shōtō.
 In 1480, his adoptive father retired and he inherited the headship of the Narita clan.
 Akiyasu served the Yamauchi-Uesugi family.
 Around 1497, he received one of the characters from the name of Uesugi Akisada, the deputy shōgun of the Kantō, and adopted the name of Akiyasu.

-Accompanying the revival of the Ōta clan, in 1509, he moved to Oshi Castle, a stronghold counted as one of the Seven Castles of the Kantō (along with Kawagoe, Maebashi, Nitta-Kanayama, Karasawayama, Utsunomiya, and Taki castles).
+Accompanying the revival of the Ōta clan, in 1509, he moved to Oshi Castle, a stronghold counted as one of the Seven Famed Castles of the Kantō (along with Kawagoe, Mayabashi (Maebashi), Nitta-Kanayama, Karasawayama, Utsunomiya, and Taki castles).
 Oshi Castle was built in the late Muromachi and early Sengoku periods by the Narita clan and was located in Oshi in the Saitama District of Musashi Province.

 Akiyasu died in 1524.
-He was succeeded by his son, Narita Chikayasu.
+He was succeeded by his eldest son, Narita Chikayasu.

 According to genealogical charts from the Narita clan, Akiyasu died in 1484, while Chikayasu died in 1524.
 Recent research shows that accounts of the date of the demise of successive heads of the Narita clan were off by a generation.